kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 	//
 	// +optional
 	Phase StepPhase `json:"phase,omitempty"`
-	// RunningSimulatedController indicates one of the simulated controllers that is currently running/paused/completed.
+	// RunningSimulationController indicates one of the SimulationControllers that is currently running/paused/completed.
-	RunningSimulatedController string `json:"runningSimulatedController"`
+	RunningSimulationController string `json:"runningSimulationController"`
 }

 type StepPhase string